Frequently Asked Questions

 - May I apply again if I am not accepted after my first application?

 - Yes.
 Review the statistics of the students admitted to the DVM program and compare your application.
 Retake the GRE if your quantitative score is lower than the average of those admitted.
 Make sure you earn high grades in all continuing college course work.
-You may want to consider taking additional courses (especially in the sciences) to raise your science and most recent 45 semester units GPAs.
+You may want to consider a graduate program (especially in the sciences) to raise your science and most recent 45 semester units (68 quarter units) GPAs.

 - Do I need to submit a new application the next year I wish to apply?